About the oscillatory possibilities of the dynamical systems: DYNAMICAL OSCILLATIONS IN A DETERMINISTIC WORLD

-We exclude chaos as an effective way for complexity accumulation because we consider the essence of its complex features (i.e., the close coexistence of an indefinite number of unstable periodic orbits and the strange properties of the attractor) excessively subtle and delicate for such a purpose, and, even accepting the potential relevance of the sensitivity to initial conditions and the irregularity of chaotic evolutions for natural systems, we don't find any reason to consider them basic mechanisms for building up additional complexity into the dynamical behavior.
-Moreover, within the context of deterministic systems, we consider the main dynamical mechanisms underlying the spatio-temporal phenomena in extended systems as included in the possibilities of the generalized Landau scenario.
+We exclude chaos as an effective way for complexity accumulation because we consider the essence of its complex features (i.e., the close coexistence of an indefinite number of unstable periodic orbits and the strange properties of the attractor) excessively subtle for such a purpose, and, even accepting the potential relevance of the sensitivity to initial conditions and the irregularity of chaotic evolutions for natural systems, we don't find any reason to consider them basic mechanisms for building up additional complexity into the dynamical behavior.

+Within the context of deterministic systems, we consider the main dynamical mechanisms underlying the spatio-temporal phenomena in extended systems as included in the possibilities of the generalized Landau scenario.
 The infinite spatial resolution, so powerful for describing spatially-extended systems through partial differential equations, seems unnecessary in order to pick up the causal interrelations effectively sustaining the dynamical behavior of natural systems, and we assume that proper reduction procedures must then provide behaviorally equivalent systems of ordinary differential equations.
 Notice that, in addition to the finite number of effective variables, this means also that the dynamical effects associated with spatial propagation and transport processes can be subsumed in the structure of causal dependences and parameter values of the properly reduced system, without explicit consideration of time-delayed influences.

 In conclusion, we regard the development of the generalized Landau scenario as the genuine way toward complex behaviors in a hypothetical world whose behavior is supposedly described by nonlinear dynamics, and this convincement has impelled us to consider its potential implication in the turbulence of fluids and the oscillatory activity of brains, as discussed in the appendixes, with a twofold aim: to achieve plausibility support for the scenario and to attempt a plausible approach toward an explanation of two apparently insolvable problems.
 We don't claim any explanatory findings, because the analyses are based on assumptions pending corroboration, but the achievement of enough plausibility to justify a deeper scrutiny of the overall framework.